Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

 Decide what activities you want to include in your Hiking Safari:

-The activities and locations you have in your Hiking Safari determine the number of days required for your time in Uganda.
-Seven days or longer are ideal and will allow you to add Gorilla, Golden Monkey, and Chimpanzee Trekking, Wildlife, and cultural encounters along with the climbs and hikes you want to include.
+Your actions and locations in your Hiking Safari determine the days required for your time in Uganda.
+Seven days or longer are ideal and will allow you to add Gorilla, Golden Monkey, and Chimpanzee Trekking, Wildlife, cultural encounters, and the climbs and hikes you want to include.

 Below you can see various activities that fit perfectly into a hiking safari.

-- Gorilla Trekking in Bwindi Impenetrable Forest and Volcanoes National Park – usually, this is a 5-hour trek and, depending on the gorilla family, can be physically challenging.
+- Gorilla Trekking in Bwindi Impenetrable Forest and Volcanoes National Park is usually a 5-hour trek and, depending on the gorilla family, can be physically challenging.

 - All Day Gorilla Habituation Experience Safari – Trek in and out of Bwindi – spend 4 hours with a Gorilla Family being habituated – this is usually an all-day trek.

-- Walking – Hiking Safaris in various parks of Uganda and Rwanda, including hiking through Bwindi Impenetrable Forest, Nyungwe Forest, including the famous Canopy Walk.
+- They are walking – Hiking Safaris in various parks of Uganda and Rwanda, including hiking through Bwindi Impenetrable Forest, Nyungwe Forest, and the famous Canopy Walk.
 Volcanoes National Park and the extended Nile-Congo Trail in Rwanda.

 - Chimpanzee Trekking-Habituation is best done in Rwanda in Kibale Forest, Kyambura Gorge, Budongo Forest, Semliki Valley, and Nyungwe Forest.